dijasila/GPAW/doc/summerschools/summerschool22/workflows/workflows.rst

    asr bandstructure tree/bandstructure/bs.json

-You can delete all of them with ``asr remove tree/`` and run them from scratch by ``asr run tree/``, ``asr run tree/*``, or simply ``asr run tree/bandstructure``.
+You can delete all the tasks with ``asr remove tree/`` and run them from scratch by ``asr run tree/``, ``asr run tree/*``, or simply ``asr run tree/bandstructure``.
 The run command always executes tasks in topological order, i.e., each task runs only when its dependencies are done.